Jenseko/Jenseko/README.md

 ### Hi there 👋

-Hi, I'm Jens a Junior Full-Stack Developer based in Berlin.
+Hi, I'm Jens and I'm a Junior Full-Stack Developer based in Berlin.

 Welcome everybody!